-As long as money has changed hands, there has been some form of accounting.
+For as long as money has changed hands, there has been some form of accounting.
 The practices familiar to us now emerged around the 15th century with the codification of double-entry bookkeeping, in which credits and debits were logged in distinct columns.

-Though internal audits at companies were common during the Industrial Revolution, poor financial reporting procedures were partially blamed for the economic problems that led to the Great Depression.
+Although internal audits at companies were common during the Industrial Revolution, poor financial reporting procedures were partially blamed for the economic problems that led to the Great Depression.

 One of the reforms spurred by the Depression was the establishment of the U.S. Securities and Exchange Commission (SEC), which was given the power in 1934 to supervise accounting methods.
 Today, the SEC relies on the Financial Accounting Foundation (FAF), an independent professional accounting group, to develop standards.
 The Financial Accounting Standards Board (FASB) and the Governmental Accounting Standards Board (GASB), two standards-setting organizations within the FAF, developed GAAP, and work to oversee and improve it.

 Even if a company’s financial statement looks rosy, that doesn't necessarily mean it's a good investment for you.
 It's up to you as an investor to know what information you value the most and scrutinize all financial statements with care.

 Even companies that generally adhere to GAAP may still put out other, non-GAAP-compliant financial statements.
 These are known as “pro forma” statements.

 With non-GAAP financial reporting, the company presents historical or projected financial results through measures that exclude amounts in comparable GAAP measures.
 For example, adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) is a common non-GAAP measure.